Noémi Győri: Educator

 In 2012, Győri was appointed Associate Tutor in Flute at the Royal Northern College of Music, where she also serves as International Ambassador of the RNCM and leads her own flute studio at the Junior department.
-She is also Flute Tutor at The University of Manchester and has given masterclasses the Royal Irish Academy of Music, the Bard College New York, the Consevatoire Dijon, the Pôle d'enseignement supérieur de la musique en Bourgogne Dijon, the Leeds College of Music, the Manchester University, the Junior Royal Academy of Music in London, the Hong Kong Academy for Performing Arts, the Busan Music and Arts Highschool South-Korea and the Béla Bartok and Weiner conservatories in Budapest.
+She is also Flute Tutor at The University of Manchester and has given masterclasses the Royal Irish Academy of Music, the Bard College New York, the Conservatoire Dijon, the Pôle d'enseignement supérieur de la musique en Bourgogne Dijon, the Leeds College of Music, the Manchester University, the Junior Royal Academy of Music in London, the Hong Kong Academy for Performing Arts, the Busan Music and Arts Highschool South-Korea and the Béla Bartok and Weiner conservatories in Budapest.
 She was flute tutor at the New Millenium Chamber Music Festival, Bozsok Music Camp in Hungary, Beigang International Music Festival in Taiwan, the Artesono International Orchestra Course in Switzerland, as well as leading popular workshops for Miyazawa Flutes in Germany.
 Győri was invited as an Erasmus Professor to the Grieg Academy in Bergen, Norway in 2013 and served as Specialist External Examiner in Flute in 2018 at the Chetham's School of Music.